emacsnyc/emacsnyc.github.io/index.md

 Interested in giving a talk?
 Perfect, we're looking for speakers!
 If you have an idea for a talk that the Emacs community would enjoy, let us know!
 Whether you're re-implementing the elisp garbage collector or you've just got a cool workflow in Org, we'd love to hear from you.
 Shoot us an [email]!

+If you'd like to give a talk, but aren't sure what to talk about, we've got a few [suggestions].

 [Harry]: http://harryrschwartz.com
 [Eric]: http://www.tabfugni.cc
 [thoughtbot]: http://thoughtbot.com
 [defunct]: http://www.meetup.com/Emacs-NYC/
 [email]: mailto:admin@emacsnyc.org
+[suggestions]: /talk-ideas.html